 $49.32 x 15 = $739.80 (15 days)

 As you can see, the difference between calculating prorated rent monthly and yearly is only about $10.
-However, calculating prorated rent yearly provides a more accurate estimation because the number of days a year does not fluctuate (except in a leap year).
+However, calculating prorated rent yearly provides a more accurate estimate because the number of days in a year does not fluctuate (except in leap years).

 Here’s an example of how prorated rent works.
 Let’s say a tenant rents an apartment for $3,000 a month.
 Their lease ends on May 31, but they must stay until June 10.
 The landlord will charge them $1,000 prorated rent between June 1 and June 10.

-To calculate the prorated rent, you first need to determine the daily rental rate and then multiply that by the number of days the property is being used.
+To calculate the prorated rent, first determine the daily rental rate and then multiply it by the number of days.

-It is quite simple and can be a helpful way to negotiate an early move-in date.
-However, there are a few important things to keep in mind:
+This approach can be a helpful way to negotiate an early move-in date.
+However, there are a few essential things to keep in mind:

 Prorated rent usually applies to the rent paid before your official lease term begins.
 If you move in after the 1st of the month, you are still responsible for paying the entire month’s rent unless you and the landlord agree to start the term on the 1st of the following month.

-Ensure all the rent you owe is clearly outlined in the lease, including any prorated rent.
+Ensure the landlord clearly outlines all the rent you owe in the lease, including any prorated rent.

-If you need to extend your lease beyond the original term but don’t want to renew for an entire year, you can ask the landlord for a month-to-month lease.
-Even if you pay for the additional days you occupy the unit, having a lease is still a good idea to avoid any potential problems.
+If you need to extend your lease beyond the original term but don’t want to renew for an entire year, you can request a month-to-month lease from the landlord.
+Even if you pay for the additional days you occupy the unit, a lease is still a good idea to avoid potential problems.

-It’s important to prorate rent if you need to move into an apartment a few days early or stay a few days past your lease.
+Adjusting the rent if you move into an apartment a few days early or stay late is essential.
 Paying prorated rent means you only pay for the days you live in the apartment, ensuring everyone gets a fair deal.
 Without prorating rent, you’d have to pay for the entire month, including days you aren’t using the property, which would be a waste of money.